-4. DOH-5201 Health Home Consent Information Sharing For Use with Children Under 18 Years of Age)
+3. DOH-5201 Health Home Enrollment and Information Sharing For Use with Children Under 18 Years of Age

-Once the DOH-5200 is completed and signed, the DOH-5201 is completed for children/adolescents under age 18 who are not a parent, pregnant and/or married.
+The DOH-5201 is completed for children/adolescents under age 18 who are not a parent, pregnant and/or married.
 This form outlines what, and with whom the child/adolescent's health information can be shared.
-The DOH-5201 has two sections, which must be completed as follows: